kkeller39/knowledge-center/pages/documents/Messaging Channels/web messaging/authenticated-web-messaging.md

 <br/>
 By attributing the conversation to the customer’s identity, new incoming messages will be delivered and displayed as a minimized window with new message notifications.
 Once the visitor has received a notification on an ongoing conversation, or has clicked on a messaging engagement, the authentication process will start according to the authentication flow defined during configuration.

-It is important to note that we will no longer be relying on the ctmrinfo.customerID engagement attribute to indicate whether the user is authenticated or not, it will be used just as a regular engagement attribute.
-LiveEngage monitoring services will be using this new function to identify if the user is authenticated on each page, and is no longer session-based as it was previously.
+It is important to note that we will no longer be relying on the ctmrinfo.customerID engagement attribute to indicate whether the user is authenticated or not, it will be used as a regular engagement attribute.
+LiveEngage monitoring services will be using this new function to identify if the user is authenticated on each page.
+It is no longer session-based.

 For more information regarding the Monitoring API, please refer to the [Monitoring API section on the developers community](https://developers.liveperson.com/rt-interactions-monitoring-overview.html).

 ## **Authenticated engagement window**

-The engagement window can be created and customized like all other messaging windows in LivePerson.
+An authenticated engagement window can be created and customized like all other messaging windows in LivePerson.

-In addition, there additional options for authenticated windows:
+In addition, there are additional options for authenticated windows:

 ### **Clearing history (consumer side)**